Lodged in a strange town for an event days before the Brexit vote, I overheard some pub conversations…

 If those old ladies had smiled and talked in a way that invited me into their conversation, I may have joined and they may have discovered at least one young person who isn’t useless, rude and stupid.

-And I empathise with the boys, but also know the only reason I care about politics now is because people I admired took time to speak with about education in a way that helped me see that everyone, including me, matters.
+And I empathise with the boys, but also know the only reason I care about politics now is that people I admired took time to speak with about education in a way that helped me see that everyone, including me, matters.

 So thinking about this gulf between people, and the fear this creates, I swelled with anger at the truth I’ve never spoken with my own neighbours.
 They were strangers.

 Years of awkward hello’s and shyly exchanging Christmas cards because of duty rather than any real concern or interest.
 How can we ever feel safe in a community of unknowns?
-Better locks can not be the answer forever.
+Better locks cannot be the answer forever.